rscohen2/2024Fall_projects_LoveLettersGame/README.md

 Monte Carlo Simulation for the card game Love Letters: To run the game simulation, access game_sim.py and run this file.

-[The official rules for the card game can be found here:] (https://github.com/rscohen2/2024Fall_projects_LoveLettersGame/blob/main/ll-rulebook.pdf)
+[The official rules for the card game can be found here] (https://github.com/rscohen2/2024Fall_projects_LoveLettersGame/blob/main/ll-rulebook.pdf)

 <h2>Game Overview</h2>